Memory safety for SerenityOS

 So how does Jakt achieve memory safety?
 Through a combination of these techniques:

-• Automatic reference counting of all class instances.
+- Automatic reference counting of all

-• Runtime bounds checking of arrays and slices.
+instances. - Runtime bounds checking of arrays and slices.

-• No dereferencing raw pointers in safe (default) code. unsafe keyword for situations where it’s necessary.
+- No dereferencing raw pointers in safe (default) code.

-• weak references that get emptied on pointee destruction.
+references that get emptied on pointee destruction.

 Roadmap